cyoon1729/RLcycle/README.md

 #### Contributing

-If you have any questions, or would like to contribute to RLcycle or offer any suggestions, feel free to raise an issue or reach out at `cjy2129 [at] columbia [dot] edu`!
+If you have any questions or suggestions, feel free to raise an issue or reach out at `cjy2129 [at] columbia [dot] edu`!

 ## Getting Started
 To install: